bll123/di/README.txt

 For MacOS, I removed some of my older versions (no disk space).
 I have Big Sur, Ventura, Sonoma and Sequoia.
-I did something wrong and apparently removed the Monterey partitions.
+I did something wrong and apparently removed or overwrote the Monterey partitions.
 I don't think that will be an issue.
 Someone tell the Mac people to fix the damned audiomxd bug.

 I don't have access to the old Solaris machines.
 OpenCSW appears to be up, but I don't remember my password (the problem with using ssh